-The following tasks (discussed in more detail below) are performed using TIBCO Designer:
+TIBCO Designer performs the following tasks (discussed in detail later):

-- 1. Starting TIBCO Designer and Saving Your Project on page 228 - 2.
-Creating the FileTest Process on page 229 - 3.
-Testing the FileTest Process on page 234 - 4.
-Creating the Enterprise Archive File on page 236
+- 1. Starting TIBCO Designer and Saving Your Project on page 250 - 2.
+Creating the FileTest Process on page 251 - Testing the FileTest Process on page 257 - Creating the Enterprise Archive File on page 259

-See the TIBCO Designer User's Guide for additional information about using TIBCO Designer to create a project and to build an enterprise archive file.
+See TIBCO Designer User's Guide for additional information about using TIBCO Designer to create a project and to build an enterprise archive file.